dimalypai/mil-masters-thesis-chalmers/docs/report/07_Optimisations.md

 of space we will focus at the expression level of granularity, since this is where the transformations happen.
 More high level cases (e.g. function definition) are merely recursing down to get to expressions.
-The MIL AST has support for {== Uniplate (<http://community.haskell.org/~ndm/uniplate/>) ==}{>> Use a proper reference <<} -- a Haskell library for generic traversals of algebraic data types and so code transformations are implemented using these traversals.
+The MIL AST has support for \cite{Uniplate} -- a Haskell library for generic traversals of algebraic data types and so code transformations are implemented using these traversals.
 We want to highlight that many of the transformation implementations are relatively naive and serve the purpose of demonstrating the concept.

 ## Monad laws